-Teachers laptops also improve work flows and curriculum delivery for a variety of learning styles.
-The college realises that teachers need to not only access digital resources but also understand digital skills to prepare students for the world of work.
+Teachers’ laptops also improve workflows and curriculum delivery for a variety of learning styles.
+The college realizes that teachers need to not only access digital resources but also understand digital skills to prepare students for the world of work.

 Student 1 to 1 Technology Ratio

-Further to this, in 2010, it was decided that integral to our Y9@E program, there would be an introduction of netbooks to each Year 9 student, provided by the college through The Federal Government Digital Education Revolution Funding.
+In 2010, it was decided that integral to our Y9@E program, there would be an introduction of netbooks to each Year 9 student, provided by the college through The Federal Government Digital Education Revolution Funding.
 The netbook program began in earnest in 2011 and has continued with success at the Burwood Campus.
-Now with the introduction of iPads and BYOD policy at Years 11 & 12, the 1 to 1 ratio of technology has further enhanced opportunities for instance access to information and contemporary tools for learning.
+With the introduction of iPads in 2013 to Year 7 students and BYOD policy at Years 11 & 12, the 1 to 1 ratio of technology has further enhanced opportunities for instance access to information and contemporary tools for learning.

 In 2016 all Year 10 students were required to have a notebook/laptop computer to enhance their educational experience.
-After significant consultation with teachers and students, and an investigation of contemporary research into the effective use of ICT in schools, Emmaus College will be mandating the use of Notebook/Laptop computers for senior students.
+After significant consultation with teachers and students, and an investigation of contemporary research into the effective use of ICT in schools, Emmaus College mandated the use of Notebook/Laptop computers for senior students.

 Research indicates that senior secondary education requires students to complete more complex tasks.
 Notebook/Laptop computers have high-end capabilities which enable more timely and efficient completion of assessment tasks.
 From an educational perspective, there is also the need for students to understand communication, collaboration, creativity, and problem-solving using digital resources.
 These important skills will be beneficial in virtually all professions once students enter the workforce.

-After consulting extensively the Emmaus community in 2017, a decision was made that all year 7 students will have a Windows laptop which has been sourced by the college.
+After consulting extensively with the Emmaus community in 2017, a decision was made that all year 7 students will have a Windows laptop that has been sourced by the college.
 There was a realization that students need to be exposed to more complex software skills of manipulating data and digital file management strategies at the beginning of their secondary schooling.